jhallen/joe-editor/docs/tasks.md

 (with Ctrl-P), and then hit Ctrl-C.  Another is to hit ^K Q.  Finally, you can type 'pop' at the command prompt.

+If you need to pass a key to the shell that JOE normally uses, quote it.
+For example, if you invoke "emacs -nw" in the shell window, you can exit it with:

+	ESC \' ^X ^C

+or:

+	\` ^X ^C

 To quickly position the cursor back to the point where data is entered into the shell, hit ^K V.